zivlir/spaCy/README.md

 spaCy is a library for advanced Natural Language Processing in Python and Cython.
 It's built on the very latest research, and was designed from day one to be used in real products. spaCy comes with
-[pretrained statistical models](https://spacy.io/models) and word vectors, and currently supports tokenization for **50+ languages**.
+[pretrained statistical models](https://spacy.io/models) and word vectodfrs, and currently supports tokenization for **50+ languages**.
 It features state-of-the-art speed, convolutional **neural network models** for tagging, parsing and **named entity recognition** and easy **deep learning** integration.